-Senior IT Manager
+IT Senior Manager

-Senior IT Managers direct a broad scope of IT functions, specialty areas, services or activities within an organization.
-Their duties include managing IT services across multiple IT functions and/or job families or across an entire IT Services organization.
-Exclude senior level administrative managers who manage only non-technical functions such as human resources, budget or procurement, nontechnical sponsors of IT Project teams, within an IT services department.
+IT Senior Managers direct a broad scope of IT functions, specialty areas, services, or activities within an organization.
+Their duties include managing IT services across multiple IT functions and/or job families or across an entire IT services organization.
+Exclude senior-level administrative managers who manage only nontechnical functions such as human resources, budget, or procurement, as well as nontechnical sponsors of IT Project teams within an IT services department.

-Senior IT Managers focus on long term and strategic planning with an appropriate level of tactical involvement regarding daily operations across the IT Services organization.
-The work of the Senior IT Manager is broad-based:
+IT Senior Managers focus on long-term and strategic planning with an appropriate level of tactical involvement regarding daily operations across the IT services organization.
+The work of the IT Senior Manager is broad:

-- Managing IT services through managers and supervisors and providing technical and administrative oversight of multiple IT services and/or several IT functional teams. - Developing the vision and designing, deploying and enhancing IT services support for the organization. - Approving large, complex organization-wide IT projects involving multiple job families or IT specialty areas. - Making strategic decisions including implementing initiatives across multiple divisions or across the organization. - Providing the highest level of technical IT expertise to manage a broad scope of IT functions, services or activities. - Conducting capacity planning and making technical recommendations to executive management to address changes in technology or IT services for an IT organization. - Working primarily with senior managers or administrators including internal executive management. - Providing technical expertise, advice and counsel to executive management regarding IT technology matters. - Serving as the organization representatives for multi-organization or statewide technology projects.
+- Managing IT services through IT Managers and/or IT supervisors and providing technical and administrative oversight of multiple IT services and/or several IT functional teams. - Developing the vision and designing, deploying, and enhancing IT services support for the organization. - Approving large, complex, organization-wide IT projects involving multiple job families or IT specialty areas. - Making strategic decisions including implementing initiatives across multiple divisions or across the organization. - Providing the highest level of technical IT expertise to manage a broad scope of IT functions, services, or activities. - Conducting capacity planning and making technical recommendations to executive management to address changes in technology or IT services for an IT organization. - Working primarily with senior managers or administrators including internal executive management. - Providing technical expertise, advice, and counsel to executive management regarding IT technology matters. - Serving as the organization representatives for multi-organization or statewide technology projects.

-Senior IT Managers also have designated authority for:
+IT Senior Managers also have designated authority for:

-- Planning and setting IT organization direction and resource management. - Serving as a technical executive sponsors for medium to large IT projects. - Speaking on behalf of and make binding decisions for the organization. - Managing and monitoring IT Services budgets.
+- Planning and setting IT organization direction and resource management. - Serving as technical executive sponsors for medium to large IT projects. - Speaking on behalf of and making binding decisions for the organization. - Managing and monitoring IT services budgets.